What Is Emotional Flooding in a Relationship & How to Deal

 4. Intense emotional reactions

 Emotional flooding often brings a surge of powerful feelings like anger, sadness, or fear.
-These emotions can feel so consuming that it seems impossible to hold back tears, control frustration, or stay calm.
+These emotions can be so consuming that it seems impossible to hold back tears, control frustration, or stay calm.

 The intensity of these reactions might feel out of proportion to the situation, adding to the confusion.